mattman/work-reference/clinical/paediatrics/index.md

 ## Anatomical / Physiological differences

+Larger occiput (comparatively), incomplete skull fusing (hence where fontanels come from)

-There is marked difference in airway anatomy which must be considered in Paediatric patients
+There is marked difference in airway anatomy which must be considered in Paediatric patients - floppier airway as hasn't fully developed, easier therefore to occlude with positional change in either extension or flexion - must be careful with padding.
+Padding more likely (given larger occiput) to be under shoulders than head.

 Paediatric patients have 2x the metabolic rate of adults - this means increased Oxygen requirements (and also means acidosis can become an issue far sooner)